 - Plant matter is extracted in a 24hour wet extraction process.

-- Our fibres are mordanted in a process which takes 3 days, including the 2-day curing process.
+- Our fibres are mordanted in a 3-day process, including the 2-day curing process.

-- Dyeing the mordanted yarn is a process which takes 24 hours.
+- Dyeing the mordanted yarn is a process which we do over 24 hours.

-- The dyed yarn cures for up to three weeks before it gets a final rinse.
+- The dyed yarn then cures for up to three weeks before it gets a final rinse.

-- Some yarns undergo an additional dye process whereby the indigo dye process is applied on-top of the mordanted dyed yarn.
+- Some yarns undergo an additional dye process whereby the indigo dye process is applied on-top of the mordant-dyed yarn.